Mitohormesis: How Mitochondria Protect Themselves from Oxidative Stress

 Mitohormesis means that, while high amounts of ROS cause damage and promote aging, low levels of ROS may be needed to promote healthy adaptation and to slow aging.
 This understanding implies that oxidative stress, similar to most types of stress, would follow a Goldilocks principle, where there’s a range that’s just right—amounts less than or greater than this just right range tend to be counter-productive.[1,2]

 Reactive oxygen species (ROS) are byproducts of energy metabolism that can cause oxidative stress if there’s an imbalance between how much ROS are made and cellular antioxidant defenses that protect against them.

 How Do Cells Protect Themselves from ROS?

 Oxidative stress damages molecules and cell structures and eventually leads to cellular dysfunction and cell death.
-Because this is one of the factors that drives the aging process and the development of age-related health challenges, it’s important that ROS levels are kept under control by cells.
+Because this is one of the factors that drive the aging process and the development of age-related health challenges, it’s important that ROS levels are kept under control by cells.